vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/nArAyaNAstra-vRndam/sarvajnAtman_sanxepa-shArIrikam.md

 +++
-title = "SarvajnAtman sanxepa-shArIrikam"
+title = "On SarvajnAtman sanxepa-shArIrikam"
 +++

-Choose your transliteration scheme for the Sanskrit portions:

-Romanized (Latin/English script - Default) script
-Devanagari Lipi

-Introduction
+## Introduction

 This write-up is based on an important advaitic philosophical work of the 9th/10th Century, by an author called "Sarvajnatman".
 The name of the work is "saN^kShepa shAriiraka".
 The purpose of these write-ups is to show that in addition to Shankara, ancient advaitins who were his close followers held Vishnu alone as supreme.